-On January 25, 2007, the "International Conference for Support to Lebanon", known as the Paris III Conference (the "Paris III Conference") and named after the late Prime Minister Rafik Hariri, was held in Paris at the invitation of the President of France.
-It was attended by representatives of 36 countries and 14 multilateral and supranational institutions, including the United Nations, the EU, the World Bank, the IMF and the Arab League, and resulted in pledges of financial assistance to Lebanon of approximately U.S.\$7.6 billion.
-The Government is actively pursuing finalization and collections of these pledges.
+On January 25, 2007, the Paris III Conference (which was named after the late Prime Minister Rafik Hariri), was held in Paris at the invitation of the President of France.
+It was attended by representatives of 36 countries and 14 multilateral and supranational institutions, including the United Nations, the EU, the World Bank, the IMF and the Arab League, and resulted in pledges of financial assistance to Lebanon of approximately U.S.\$7.6 billion, of which approximately U.S.\$4.2 billion has been received.